-John Pal arrived in Shanghai to be employed by the Imperial Customs in 1920.
+John Pal arrived in Shanghai from the UK to be employed by the Imperial Customs in 1920.
 At that time customs administration was delegated to foreigners, initially under the control of Sir Robert Hart.
 All of the customs officers were foreigners mostly British but also French, Italians, Scandinavians and Japanese.
-John Pal’s experience of the customs services organisation and his daily experience make the book a really interesting read.
+John Pal’s experience of the customs services organisation and his daily life make the book a really interesting read.
 China had only a 5% duty for import AND export thus, “Any Tom, Dick or Harry could afford to drink the finest wines and puff the choicest of imported cigards” and “liquor was so cheap that rum runners came from the United States” to buy liquor in Shanghai to export it back to the USA.
 At the same time, Shanghai saw a massive smuggling activity, mostly for opium and other drugs.
-John Pal certainly gives a first had account on trying to stop smuggling in”continually up against some of the world’s trickiest smugglers”.
+John Pal certainly gives a first had account on trying to stop smuggling “continually up against some of the world’s trickiest smugglers”.
 “Ships from certain countries, or port of call, were always suspected of bringing narcotics” including Vladivostock and Haiphong in French IndoChina (today Vietnam).
 In his duty, John Pal also worked on the export side, inspecting ships departing and making sure that only the declared goods were loaded in.